In this post, I’m going to do a reflection about some of my key frustrations with the idealized “online home business” and internet marketing.

 Over time I came to realize that it’s not me and I will want to also convey to you that it’s not you.
 What I came to realize was at its, in fact, it’s just the industry of online business.

 It’s really NOT you, it’s Making Money Online

 When you’re an online business, nothing is concrete, nothing is set in stone, and you’re doing this all yourself usually.

-Now, some tools are great online and are extremely user friendly and easy to use, and no problem.
-Some tools, however, are not easy to use and are not no problem, and are infuriating and impossible to contact any kind of support for.
+Now, some tools are great online and are extremely user-friendly and easy to use, and no problem.
+Some tools, however, are not easy to use and are not any problem, and are infuriating and impossible to contact any kind of support for.
 These generally just make you extremely frustrated.

-Then even with the tools that are easy to use or the platforms that are easy to use, there’s usually going to be some thing that goes wrong at some point and then you’re gonna have to try and figuring it out all on your own.
+Then even with the tools that are easy to use or the platforms that are easy to use, there’s usually going to be something that goes wrong at some point and then you’re gonna have to try and figure it out all on your own.